ralphkb/sentinel-tickets/README.md

     - Claim/Unclaim Tickets
     - Move tickets to another category
     - Pin tickets in a category
+    - Set tickets to pending status (waiting on user response)
     - Add a custom slowmode to a ticket
     - Transfer ticket ownership to another user
     - Add a priority to a ticket
     - Change the topic of a ticket, with placeholders support
     - Close Request so users can request that staff close their ticket
     - List current open and closed tickets of a user
+    - Add, view, edit, and delete staff notes on users
 - Context Menu Commands: Right click commands that are easy to use.
     - Get User Info
     - Blacklist Add